Ideas are Blooming

 But Calvin and I took no such contoured route and made it to the top and the farmed fields of LaSalette Open Space.
 The property once served as part of the La Salette Seminary.
 To the left, down through the field to Mountain Avenue, there are some historic buildings that may serve as a museum someday, but that’s not where we’re going on this journey.

 The top of Hawk Hill is perhaps the coolest spot along the LaSalette Trail.
 It provides a unique view southeast to Hartford and west to the Metacomet ridge.
 There is a loop trail around the field at the summit, and I’m not sure which direction the official trail will go.
-To the left, there Wintonbury Land Trust’s Hawk Hill trail heads down the hill into the woods.
+To the left, the Traprock Ridge Land Conservancy’s Hawk Hill trail heads down the hill into the woods.
 If one continues north, through another field, there’s are excellent views west and north – and you know everyone loves views.
 However, it would be perpetually muddy, so I’m going with the route through the woods.

 The trail down the hill here needs some work, as it was probably built by the Hawk Hill Farm folks and not experienced trail builders.
 No contouring, no side-hilling, and no real planning.
 BUT – lots of clearing work went into it, so I don’t want to disparage those who worked on it.
 It does the job just fine.